yisyan/booknote/linux.md

 ## git commend
-mkdir learngit # create a new folder for git project cd learngit # enter the folder git init # init a git project vi readme.txt # create a file for git contrl git add readme.tx # add the file to git git commit -m "message"# commit the file git status # check the status of the file git diff file_name# check the difference between the file and the last commit
+mkdir learngit # create a new folder for git project cd learngit folder # enter the folder git init # init a git project in the folder vi readme.txt # create a file for git contrl git add file_name # add the file to git git commit -m "message"# commit the file git status # check the status of the file git diff file_name# check the difference between the file and the last commit